jellAIfish/jellyfish/README.md

 Though this open source repository is meant for expressing the ideas,views and issues with the current classical methods anyone can raise an issue and send a PR as per his understanding, but if you want to have a deep overview on the subject with the members of the organization or you wish to be a member of this organization, drop me a mail at mrmohitrathoremr@gmail.com .

+ Read at least one research paper a day and make notes.

 # Attribution
 Q Liu planted the idea of designing AGI for the better good of humanity.
 Some theories that he extended to me are -